-This year's grant program and application have several substantial differences from previous years.
+This year's program has several substantial differences from previous years.
 The changes are summarized below, but applicants should carefully review the relevant sections of this funding announcement and the eGrants application to ensure that CJD does not deem their application incomplete or ineligible for funding.